bbalet/php-ingestion-exporter/README.md

 ## Prerequisites

-php-ingestion-exporter requires a connection to an existing database, it can build the needed tables for you:
+php-ingestion-exporter requires a connection to an existing database with enough priviledges to create or alter tables int the schema, it can build the needed tables for you:

     use Bbalet\PhpIngestionExporter\PDOIngestionLogger;

     $logger = new PDOIngestionLogger($pdoConnection);
-    $logger->migrate();     //this will not delete existing tables

 With the exception of SQLite for which it will create the database file if it doesn't exist.